ZRich97/SpeedGame/README.md

 # SpeedGame
-A java rendition of the card game Speed playable by two humans connected over a network.
+A java rendition of the card game Speed.
+You play against an AI (you are the top row of cards).

+Run